 - From FYI, click the Automation menu option.

-- Go to the Processes tab.
+- Go to the Apps tab.

-There are two tabs, Settings and Exclusions.
+There are three tabs, Settings, Exclusion and Defaults.

 Email AutoFile - Settings